Exiv2/exiv2/git_guidelines.md

 - If the commit requires additional explanation, a blank line SHOULD be put below the summary followed by a more thorough explanation.

-- If a issue on GitHub is fixed, then this issue SHOULD be mentioned in the commit message.
+- If an issue on GitHub is fixed, then this issue SHOULD be mentioned in the commit message.

   A message of the form "fixes #aNumber" result in GitHub automatically closing